judicaelandria/judicaelandria/README.md

 Hey 🖐 there, I'm Judicael M. Andriamahandry
-I'm a web & mobile developer from Madagascar, I'm currently in love in open source I build things for the web and mobile devices too, and I learn Design now.
+I'm a web & mobile developer from Madagascar, I'm currently in love with open source I build things for the web and mobile devices too, and I learn Design now.

 Some tools that I use to create things: